 Those of us who were members of the Livingston College family, whether as a student, faculty, staff or friend, know of the vital and enternal legacy Livingston has to this day on the overall programs of Rutgers University and on a global scale.
 While the Livingston College that we knew and loved is no longer in existence, Livingston graduates and staff play key roles in the national and international community, and Livingston's programs and unique attributes live on to this day in a variety of Rutgers University programs.
 To celebrate Livingston's contributions to the overall Rutgers and global communities, the Livingston Alumni Association is hosting a series of Livingston Legacy Lecture programs.

-Over 100 alumni, students and faculty joined us on April 21, 2010 at the Livingston Student Center for "Journalism: Past, Present and Future," an exciting panel discussion celebrating the history and impact of the Department of Journalism and Urban Communications and journalism programs at Livingston College and the School of Commiunication and Information.
+More than 100 alumni, students and faculty joined us on April 21, 2010, at the Livingston Student Center for "Journalism: Past, Present and Future," an exciting panel discussion celebrating the history and impact of the Department of Journalism and Urban Communications and journalism programs at Livingston College and the School of Commiunication and Information.
 Professors Jerome Aumente and Roger Cohen, along with Jim Simon and Rob Snyder, two Livingston 1970s journalism and urban communications majors, John Pavlik, the director of the Journalism Resources Institute and John O'Brien, executive director of the New Jersey Press Association, participated in a lively discussion on the history of the journalism programs at Livingston College and Rutgers University, and a look at the current and future state of the journalism industry.
 The program was cosponsored by the School of Communication and Information Alumni Association and the Livingston Campus Dean of Student Life.